M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

                 <li>Downloading M-Files installers</li>
             </ul>
         </td>
-        <td>Sentence fragment that begins with a verb:<br/>
+        <td>Sentence fragment that begins with a verb:<br/><br/>
-        Multi-level interaction between several document vaults enables you to:
+        Multi-level interaction between many vaults enables you to do these tasks:
             <ul>
                 <li>Replicate data across several locations.</li>
                 <li>Archive data from an actively used vault to an archive vault.</li>